The Northern Lights are visible in Iceland for most parts of the year. But what is the best month to see the Northern Lights in Iceland?

 Let’s start with the basics.
 The Northern Lights are a natural phenomenon that occurs in the Northern and Southern Hemisphere.
 Solar flares emit charged particles that are bounced away by the Earth’s magnetic field.
 This magnetic field is weaker around the North and South pole so the particles reach through and collide with atoms and molecules in Earth’s atmosphere.
 These collisions create countless burst of lights that are the Aurora Borealis or the Northern Lights.
 Fun fact!
 In the Southern hemisphere the lights are called Aurora Australis.

-When are the Northern Lights visible in Iceland?
+When can you see the Northern Lights in Iceland?

 The Northern Lights are happening all year round but are only visible during winter.
 In Iceland they can be seen from September until April.
 These are the months with the most darkness.
 Sometimes the lights can be seen as early as mid August, as soon as the midnight sun is gone.